The Atiyah class of generalized holomorphic vector bundles: Introduction

-Following the idea of defining the Atiyah class of a holomorphic vector bundle, we introduce the Atiyah class for a generalized holomorphic vector bundle in three approaches, which serves as the obstruction for the existence of a generalized holomorphic connection on it.
-So far we construct the Atiyah class only for generalized holomorphic vector bundles in our case.
-For general case, one needs to construct the Atiyah class of the Manin pair $(TM\oplus T^*M,L_-)$ with an $L_-$-module.
+Following the idea of defining the Atiyah class of a holomorphic vector bundle, we introduce the Atiyah class of a generalized holomorphic vector bundle, which captures the obstruction to the existence of a generalized holomorphic connection on it, in three different ways.
+In this paper the Atiyah class is constructed only for generalized holomorphic vector bundles of our definition, not Gualtieri's.
+To address the general case, one needs to define the Atiyah class of an $L_-$-module relatively to the Manin pair $(TM\oplus T^*M,L_-)$.
 Here a Manin pair is a Courant algebroid with a Dirac structure; see \cite{LWX}.
 A tentative step has been considered in \cite{BP} to define the Atiyah class of Manin pairs.

-Here is the plan of this paper.
-In Section $2$, we recall the basic knowledge regarding to generalized complex structures and clarify the definitions of generalized holomorphic maps and functions.
-In section $3$, generalized holomorphic vector bundles are introduced with several examples, including the first jet bundle.
-In Section $4$, we use three methods to define the Atiyah class and prove that it is the obstruction of the existence of a generalized holomorphic connection on a generalized holomorphic vector bundle.
+Here is an outline of the present paper.
+In Section $2$, we recall the essentials of generalized complex structures and clarify the definitions of generalized holomorphic maps and functions.
+In section $3$, we propose a definition of generalized holomorphic vector bundles and provide several examples, including the first-jet bundle.
+In Section $4$, we define the Atiyah class of a generalized holomorphic vector bundle in three different ways and prove that it is the obstruction to the existence of a generalized holomorphic connection.